bensinc/XEnv/README.md

 Right now everything is hard coded except for the launcher items.
 Create a .xenvrc file in your home directory, based on the sample-xenvrc file in the repository.

+The .xenvrc file should contain a full path to a .app file, one per line.
+It will try to pull the icon right from the .app file, but that doesn't always work.
+If not, you can add a | and then a path to a custom icon.

+You can also add new-iterm as an app path, which runs some Applescript to tell the running iterm instance to open a new window.

 #### Usage

 You'll want to setup your chunkwm config to add padding around the top, bottom, and sides to line up with the XEnv tools.
 You may also want to right click on the XEnv dock icon and set it to show on all desktops.